 Where did Cannabis come from?

 It is believed that cannabis originated in central and southeast Asia thousands of years ago as the oldest know fiber cultivation crop.
-The first known record of cannabis being used for medicinal purposes was in China, as an anesthetic, dating back to 4000 BC.
+The first known record of cannabis being used was in China dating back to 4000 BC.
 It was not introduced to the New World until the mid-1500s.

 Cannabis did not make its way to North America until the early 1600s, when industrial hemp quickly became identified as a valuable crop.
 So much so, that in the 1700s, the federal government required hemp to be grown by American farmers.

-In 1854, the U.S. Pharmacopeia recommended medicinal cannabis for treating many ailments, including pain and depression.
+In 1854, the U.S. Pharmacopeia recommended medicinal cannabis for treating many ailments.
 Cannabis was widely used medicinally and for industrial purposes until the Marijuana Tax Act of 1937, imposing taxes on the sale of all derivatives of the plant.

 However, this did not stop the scientific community from continuing to look to cannabis as a potential source for treating disease.
-Soon after cannabis was made illegal by the federal government in the U.S, a Brazilian scientist named Elisaldo Carlini began to conduct the first known studies looking specifically at CBD and its effects in humans.
-The results from Dr. Carlini's studies revealed that CBD had momentous potential in treating epilepsy and other seizure disorders.
-Fueled by these preliminary findings, many people began to view CBD as a potential treatment for refractory seizures.
+Soon after cannabis was made illegal by the federal government in the U.S, a Brazilian scientist named Elisaldo Carlini began to conduct the first known studies looking specifically at CBD and its beneficial effects in humans.

 This ultimately led to many people seeking out strains of cannabis that contained higher levels of CBD.
-In 2009, with the advent of Project CBD by a group of journalist dedicated to CBD and its potential therapeutic uses, CBD quickly gained the reputation as an alternative treatment modality for people with serious conditions that were not responding to available prescription medication.
+In 2009, with the advent of Project CBD by a group of journalist dedicated to CBD and its potential therapeutic uses, CBD quickly gained the reputation as a potential alternative treatment modality for use in humans.

 It wasn't long before everyone wanted access to CBD, still considered illegal by the Controlled Substance Act of 1970.
 Forty years would elapse before any change to hemp policy would be initiated by the federal government.
 This change was most likely driven by increased public interest in CBD and in 2014, the Farm Bill was passed.
 This bill accomplished two things regarding these policies.
 It made the distinction between hemp and high THC cannabis by defining hemp as containing 0.3% or less of THC.
 The bill also allowed for individual states to implement laws for research institutions and state agricultural agents to legally cultivate hemp in pilot agricultural programs.